On the topology of random complexes built over stationary point processes: Subgraph and component counts in random geometric graphs

-Since $J_n $ is a $K_d$-Lipschitz functional of counting measures for a constant $K_d$ depending only on the dimension $d$ (see \cite[Proof of Theorem 3.15]{Penrose03}), the result in (\ref{eqn:L2_convergence_thermo}) above can be strengthened to a concentration inequality for stationary determinantal point processes by using the concentration inequality in \cite[Theorem 3.6]{Pemantle14}.
-Further, (\ref{eqn:L2_convergence_thermo}) can also be extended to a strong law for ergodic point processes via the methods used in \cite[Lemma 3.2]{Yogesh14}
+Since $J_n $ is a $K_d$-Lipschitz functional of counting measures for a constant $K_d$ depending only on the dimension $d$ (see \cite {Penrose03}, Proof of Theorem~3.15), the result in (\ref {eqnL2convergencethermo}) above can be strengthened to a concentration inequality for stationary determinantal point processes by using the concentration inequality in \cite{Pemantle14}, Theorem~3.6.
+Further, (\ref{eqnL2convergencethermo}) can also be extended to a strong law for ergodic point processes via the methods used in \cite{Yogesh14}, Lemma 3.2.